saucelabs/sauce-docs/docs/test-fairy/testing-an-app/bug-tracking/tf-connect.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-TestFairy Connect is a proxy server installed on-premise, designed to help companies connect their bug-tracking systems behind a firewall (JIRA Server) with the TestFairy cloud.
+TestFairy Connect is a proxy server installed on-premise, designed to help companies connect their bug-tracking systems behind a firewall (Jira Server) with the TestFairy cloud.

 You can install Test Fairy Connect via a Docker image.